phoenixframework/phoenix/deployment/E_heroku.md

 Git remote heroku added
 ```

 > Note: the name of the Heroku application is the random string after "Creating" in the output above (mysterious-meadow-6277).
-It will be different when you create the application on your computer.
+This will be unique, so expect to see a different name from "mysterious-meadow-6277".

 The `--buildpack` option we are passing allows us to specify the [Elixir buildpack](https://github.com/HashNuke/heroku-buildpack-elixir) we want Heroku to use.
 A [buildpack](https://devcenter.heroku.com/articles/buildpacks) is a convenient way of packaging framework and/or runtime support.
 In our case it's installing Erlang, Elixir, fetching our application dependencies, and so on, before we run it.

 The URL in the output is the URL to our application.
 If we open it in our browser now, we will get the default Heroku welcome page.

-> Note: if you forgot to initialize your Git repository before running the `heroku create` command you can add the Git remote manually by running the following command: `heroku git:remote -a [your app name].`
+> Note: if we hadn't initialized our Git repository before we ran the `heroku create` command, we won't have our Heroku remote repository properly set up at this point.
+We can set that up manually by running: `heroku git:remote -a [our-app-name].`

 ## Adding the Phoenix Static Buildpack